 Knowledgeable, accessible faculty provide student-centered learning experiences.
 Faculty engage in scholarly activities related to teaching, their field, and/or community issues.
-Regional businesses and community organizations rely on the college as a resource using these services: Geographic Information Systems (GIS) and Spatial Analysis Center and the Dr. Edwin Cottrell Entrepreneurial Leadership Center.
+Regional businesses and community organizations rely on the college as a resource using these services: Center for Newcomer Onboarding, Cottrell Entrepreneurship Center, Geographic Information Systems (GIS) and Spatial Analysis Center and the Supply Chain and Business Intelligence Center.

-The Dr. Edwin Cottrell Entrepreneurial Leadership Center serves as a catalyst for
+The Cottrell Entrepreneurship Center serves as a catalyst for regional economic development

 Designed to inspire students and engage in entrepreneurial ventures by exposing them first hand to entrepreneurs and entrepreneurial environments and to foster economic development, the center provides access to the many resources of West Chester University's College of Business and Public Management.
 The center offers seminars and workshops, guest lectures, and online resources.
 The center also provides consulting teams to assist startup organizations.
 Each year the center also hosts a speaker series featuring our distinguished alumni as well as regional entrepreneurial leaders.

 GIS and Spatial Analysis Center

 The GIS and Spatial Analysis Center supports students taking GIS, Computer Cartography, Remote Sensing, Business GIS, Land Use Planning and several other courses taught in the Department of Geography and Planning.
 The center also provides research support and services for Faculty, local agencies, businesses and the Chester County community to access and analyze geospatial information relevant to their disciplines and interests.